johsteffens/actinon/README.md

 Actinon is a console-application.
 It takes a text-source file as argument and executes its content, which normally comprises of the scene design, virtual camera specifications, render specifications and instructions how to render one or more images.

-It will render the image in multiple passes, during which intermediate results can be inspected with an image-viewing tool.
+It will render the image in multiple passes, gradually improving quality.
+After each pass, the image file is updated such that progress can be monitored with an external image-viewing tool.

 ## How to use it
 **Linux:** Just follow suggestions below.